whiteBerryJ/movie_scraping/README.md

-# get current movie and code
+# get current movies and codes